 (13) The cumulative maximum daily flow of all Group I process wastewater discharges from such Industrial User, as described in section 4(a)(1)(A) of this general permit, is less than 25,000 gallons per day.

-(14) The maximum cumulative discharges from the Industrial User does not contribute a process wastestream which makes up five percent (5%) or more of the average dry weather hydraulic or organic capacity of the receiving POTW.
+(14) The maximum cumulative discharges from the Industrial User does not contribute a process wastestream which makes up five percent (5%) or more of the average dry weather hydraulic or organic capacity of the POTW.

 (15) The Industrial User is not otherwise designated as a Significant Industrial User by the commissioner on the basis that the Industrial User has a reasonable potential for adversely affecting the POTW’s operation or for violating any Pretreatment Standard or requirement in accordance with 40 CFR 403.8(f)(6).